davidtcb/opticall/README.md

 ### Colors

+These colours should be any HTML Hex value (https://www.w3schools.com/colors/colors_picker.asp)

 * **group** - The colour to use for a group notification
 * **solo** - The colour to use for a solo notification